Deep Learning in Practice III: Face Recognition

-I am the author of two best-seller courses on Deep Learning and also Robot Operating System (ROS),
+I am the author of two best-seller courses on Deep Learning and Robot Operating System (ROS),

 and this course is the third course in the series Deep Learning in Practice, which deals with face recognition systems.

-The series deep learning in practice intends to present advanced deep learning topics in a very easy manner to beginners users who would like to get started with hands-on projects in deep learning in a minimum amount of time.
+The series of deep learning in practice intends to present advanced deep learning topics very easily to beginner users who would like to get started with hands-on projects in deep learning in a minimum amount of time.

-The two previous courses were dealing with object classification and transfer learning projects.
+The two previous courses dealt with object classification and transfer learning projects.

 - Beginner users who would like to get quickly started with face recognition systems.